TobiasViskum/viskum-interpreter/README.md

 ## TODO

+- Constant folding should happen during the AST.
+This should also check if "variables" have so it can possibly use them.
+Also eliminate scopes if CFG if possible (this should be thought about in depth before changing this.
+Find a way to get popped variables then)

+- Rewrite the way a directed acyclic graph works.
+All basic blocks (linear sequence of stmts that do jump) should be in its own cfg node which is called the Process node.
+Right now each stmt gets its own node, which makes optimizations harder

 - Dead code analysis also have to scan for unnused variables

 - Remove: PrecAssignment and other useless precedences (probably the only one) because '=' or ':=' is not part of a "expresison" but more of a way to structure an assignment statement.